RealTimeChris/DiscordCoreAPI/Documentation/Examples/Delete Permission Overwrites.md

 ### **Delete Permission Overwrites:**
 ---
 - Create and populate a data structure by the name of `DiscordCoreAPI::DeletePermissionOverwritesData`.
-- Select, from the `ChannelStuff` class of the `DiscordCoreAPI` namespace, and execute `deletePermissionOverWritesAsync` from it, while having passed in the data structure.
+- Select, from the `Channels` class of the `DiscordCoreAPI` namespace, and execute `deletePermissionOverWritesAsync` from it, while having passed in the data structure.
 ```cpp
 // Test.hpp - Header for the "test" command.
 // https://github.com/RealTimeChris